 Institutional investors can participate in the real estate market in many ways, including establishing:

-A wholly-owned real estate project company in China.
+A wholly-owned real estate project company.

 A company or limited liability partnership (LLP) to control the shares of the project company.

 Private investors can invest in real estate through a company.
 In that way, they are no different from institutional investors.

 Individuals can purchase residential property if they satisfy certain criteria.

 Currently, only foreign individuals working or studying in China for a term exceeding one year can purchase a residential property in China for their own personal use.
 For corporations, only a foreign corporation's branch or representative office in China can purchase non-residential property for its own business use in the city where that branch or representative office is registered.

 All foreign companies or individuals seeking to invest in real estate in China must establish a company in China to carry out the investment activities.

 There are generally no other restrictions on foreign ownership or occupation of real estate.

 The change of control of a Chinese company does not affect its title to real estate as the ownership of the real estate is vested in, and registered under, the name of the company itself and not the shareholders.
 However, it is important to note that in some circumstances the change of control requires the approval of the relevant government authorities (for example, the Ministry of Commerce or its local branch offices).
 At present, there are quite stringent approval requirements in respect of both: